Artist: Joanne Hui (Montréal, Québec)

 The Foreman Art Gallery is proud to present Drawing from Our Experience: Mental Health in Focus, the final project of the Community Art Lab three-year research initiative titled “How Does Art Teach?”
 The exhibit will be open to the public from April 16 until May 3rd.

-This cultural mediation project is the result of a true collaborative effort on the part of graphic designer Joanne Hui, curator Karine Di Genova, female students from Bishop’s University as well as Oasis santé mentale and Mental Health Estrie, two organizations supporting the mental health of the Anglophone community of the Eastern Townships.
+This cultural mediation project is the result of a true collaborative effort on the part of graphic artist Joanne Hui, curator Karine Di Genova, female students from Bishop’s University as well as Oasis santé mentale and Mental Health Estrie, two organizations supporting the mental health of the Anglophone community of the Eastern Townships.
 Women who daily confront mental illness—either as caregivers or by being themselves affected—generously agreed to share their personal experiences.
 Their testimonies will be featured in the exhibition in graphic novels penned by Joanne Hui.
 Visitors will also see work by students who have participated in introductory workshops led by the artist on how to create a graphic novel.
 They will be invited to contribute to a collective comic jam as well as share their feelings of gratitude in an interactive installation.

 In addition, the public is invited to watch two impactful documentaries examining the intersection of art and mental health.
 What’s Art Got to Do With It (2013), by Isabelle Fryszberg, occupational therapist and filmmaker, “Is an insider’s view of Toronto’s Creative Works Studio that fosters healing and recovery through the arts.”Crooked Beauty (2011), a poetic documentary by Ken Paul Rosenthal, “Reshapes mental health stigmas through a new healing culture and political model for living with madness as a tool of creativity, inspiration and hope.”